 In addition to those, you’ll find a smaller park at the bottom of the ski resort near the bunny hill I described above.
 Sometimes it could be missing features, but that’s probably when they’re switching things out.

-***Warning, on high volume days, all the kids ride this tow rope…I think it stops more than it runs during these days.***
+***Warning, on high-volume days, all the kids ride this tow rope…I think it stops more than it runs these days.***

 I’m a mountain rider, it’s what I thrive on, and I dream about it often.
 Because of this, I’ve had to stop comparing Minnesota to Colorado.
 In reality, there’s no comparison.
-So I have my favorite Snowboarding days in Minnesota, and My favorite days in Colorado.
-It keeps things simpler and less depression.
+So I have my favorite Snowboarding days in Minnesota and My favorite days in Colorado.
+It keeps things simpler and less depressing.
 Especially when I’m home in Minneapolis, I’m happy for whatever I can get.

-It consisted mostly elementary school students, and we were having a great time when I noticed skiers heading into the tress.
+It consisted mostly of elementary school students, and we were having a great time when I noticed skiers heading into the trees.
 How have I not seen this yet, I thought.
 Then I realized we had perfect conditions for some tree riding.
-The night before we had 4-6″ dumped on us.
+The night before we had 4-6″ of snow dumped on us.

 I turned back towards my class and decided to do a quick crash course (no pun intended) about riding through the trees.
 So I explained my rules for tree riding: